Gluten Free Travel

 It’s very important that you understand if you have celiac disease, unfortunately airplane meals are never going to be guaranteed free from cross contamination.
 Even if you are not celiac, there is no guarantee of getting a safe gluten free friendly meal even on very long flights with meal service.
 For the most part, the powers that be with the airlines just seem to be living on another planet where food allergies and dietary restrictions don’t exist.

-Now, for some flights with meal service, sometimes you can note in your flight meal preferences or your account that you have a dietary restriction and need a special meal that’s gluten free.
+Now, for some flights with meal service, you can note in your flight meal preferences or your account that you have a dietary restriction and need a special meal that’s gluten free.
 Again, this won’t be celiac safe, but can be sufficient for many people.
 If this is an option on your flight, definitely do this as it will likely ensure you have some safe foods to eat.
-Even if you are celiac, it will at least come with some prepackaged gluten free foods (usually a dinner roll and some type of sweet) that are safe for celiac.
+Even if you are celiac and don’t want to risk a hot meal that could be cross-contaminated, it will at least come with some prepackaged gluten free foods (usually a dinner roll and some type of sweet) that are safe for celiac.

 At least when in premium seating, the service is a bit elevated and I’ve found the flight attendants will try to round up safe foods for you if there is anything on board.
 It’s pure chance whether there will be anything though.
 And if you’re in anything but first, it’s really a roll of the dice with the airline, the catering company that loaded the food, and the quality and staffing level of the flight attendants onboard.

 Now, even when you’ve done the right thing and selected a gluten free meal in advance, unfortunately, things can still go awry.
-You can end up without that meal you preselected if the catering company forgot to load it, or if a flight attendant serves it to someone who didn’t preorder before they get to you.
-Or, your flight gets cancelled and you’re rebooked, but it’s too close to departure time for them to ensure you have a safe meal onboard.
+You can end up without that meal you pre-selected if the catering company forgot to load it, or if a flight attendant serves it to someone who didn’t preorder before they get to you.
+Or, your flight gets cancelled and you’re rebooked, but it’s too close to departure time for them to ensure you have a safe meal onboard the new flight.

 These things aren’t supposed to happen, but they do, all the time.
 And if you’re seated in economy and/or the airline did not give you the option to request a gluten free meal, nor to preorder off their menu a meal that looks safe, you may also go hungry.
 By the time the flight attendants get to you and ask for your meal preference, they may be down to a pasta dish or a calzone.
 It sucks, and shouldn’t happen, but it’s reality.
 Which brings me back to my first point - always, always, ALWAYS bring your own food.